-Major General John B. Magruder had worked to regain Galveston ever since taking command of the Confederate District of Texas in late 1862.
+Meanwhile, Major General John B. Magruder had been working to regain Galveston ever since taking command of the Confederate District of Texas in late 1862.
 He dispatched about 1,500 troops to the island town after midnight on New Year’s Day, using the unguarded bridge from the mainland.
 They quietly marched down Strand Street and prepared to attack the Federal garrison near the wharves.
-The garrison consisted of 250 men of the 42nd Massachusetts.
 The Confederates posted artillery within 300 yards of the Federal ships docked in the harbor.

 The Confederate troops in town attacked the Federals but soon found themselves pinned down at the barricades.
 The U.S.S.
-Westfield under Commander William B. Renshaw began moving to support the 42nd Massachusetts, but the ship ran aground and sat helpless as the Confederate flotilla approached.
+Westfield under Renshaw began moving to support the 42nd Massachusetts, but the ship ran aground and sat helpless as the Confederate flotilla approached.

 The copper gunboat U.S.S.
 Harriet Lane (named after President James Buchanan’s niece) sprang into action, led by Commander Jonathan M. Wainwright.
 The ship rammed the Bayou City with little effect.
 The Neptune rammed the Harriet Lane but sunk herself from the blow.
 The Bayou City then rammed the Harriet Lane, locking the two vessels together.
 The Texans boarded the Federal ship and fought the crewmen hand-to-hand, killing Wainwright and Lieutenant Commander Edward Lea.
 The Texans forced the ship’s surrender.

-The Confederates captured nearly all the Federals on shore, regaining their town after a four-hour fight.
+The Confederates captured nearly all the Federals on shore, regaining the town after a four-hour fight.
 A Confederate wrote, “The victory was won, and a New Year’s gift was made to the people of Texas.”
-The Federals sustained 414 casualties, along with the Westfield and Harriet Lane.
+The Federals sustained 414 casualties, along with the loss of the Westfield and Harriet Lane.
 The other four Federal vessels (the Clifton, Sachem, Corypheus, and Owasco) escaped.
 The Confederates lost 143 men (26 killed and 117 wounded), along with the Neptune.
 Magruder reported:

 “This morning, the 1st of January, at three o’clock, I attacked the enemy’s fleet and garrison at this place, captured the latter and the steamer Harriet Lane, two barges, and a schooner.
 The rest, some four or five, escaped ignominiously under cover of a flag of truce.
 I have about 600 prisoners and a large quantity of valuable stores, arms, etc. The Harriet Lane is very little injured…”